yashaslokesh/yashaslokesh.github.io/content/pages/about.md

 My hope is that, by writing about stuff I'm working on or thinking about here, I'll be more motivated to pursue side activities.

-As a CS & Math double major, student-initiated course facilitator, sometimes TA, and debate team member, school and its extracurriculars take most of my time, but I enjoy summer and winter breaks where I can sit down and work on software projects all the time.
+As a CS & Math double major, student-initiated course facilitator, and debate team member, school and its extracurriculars take most of my time, but I enjoy summer and winter breaks where I can sit down and work on software projects all the time.

+Starting from November 2019, I've become a member of the [Bitcamp](https://bit.camp/) tech team.

 My current project is building some sort of adventurer game with Python & Pygame.